 Industrial Bank of Korea

 Industrial Bank of Korea (IBK), founded in 1961, is owned by the Government of the Republic of Korea.
 It is the only bank in Korea with a SME market share exceeding 20 percent.
 The company’s total loans outstanding reached US$162 billion, of which US$126 billion were SME loans.
 IBK operates through the following business segments: Corporate Banking, Retail Banking, Global Markets & Treasury and Investment Banking.
-The company maintains about 570 domestic branches as well as 27 overseas branches, and representative offices in China, New York, London, Tokyo, Hong Kong, Hanoi, New Delhi and Manila, among others.
+The company has about 570 domestic branches as well as 27 overseas branches and representative offices in China, New York, London, Tokyo, Hong Kong, Hanoi, New Delhi and Manila, among others.

 BNK Financial Group

 BNK Financial Group (BNKFG), located in Busan, operates through the following segments: Banking Business, Specialized Credit Finance, Financial Investment and Mutual Savings Bank.
 The Group’s main subsidiaries are Busan Bank, Kyongnam Bank, BNK Capital, BNK Securities, BNK Savings Bank, BNK Asset Management and BNK Credit Information.
 The company employs 8,284 people and maintains 500 branches including 256 branches of Busan Bank, 193 branches of Kyongnam Bank and 38 branches of BNK Capital.
 As of March 31, 2019, the Group had US$109 billion in total assets.

 DGB Financial Group (DGBFG) is headquartered in Daegu, the fourth-largest city in South Korea after Seoul, Busan and Incheon.
 DGB is one of the leading regional banks in the country with US$60 billion in total assets, US$35 billion in deposits, US$36 billion in loans and US$4.3 billion in total equity.